Isabella Santiago

 Isabella Santiago (born February 18, 1991) is a Venezuelan actress and model.

+Career

 Isabella is the first Venezuelan transgender actress and model to win the Thai beauty pageant Miss International Queen, for which she received an award of $12 500 US dollars and a cosmetic surgery.
-In 2021, she obtained her first lead role in the Colombian telenovela, Lala's Spa, at the Colombian TV network, RCN Televisión.
+In 2021, she obtained her first lead role in the Colombian telenovela, Lala's Spa, at the Colombian television network, RCN Televisión.

+Personal life

 Isabella Santiago resides in Bogotá, Colombia.